 In celebration of National Careers Week, we’re sharing advice from some of our colleagues at NCFE who’ve taken alternative routes within their own career journeys.

-Read moreEssential skills – what are they and why are they so important?
-Here we summarise 5 takeaways from our webinar on the role of essential skills in lifelong learning.
+Read more5 key takeaways from our webinar on the importance of essential skills in lifelong learning

 Read more